aybanooo/HRBS/README.md

 # Setup

-## Required files in the private folder
+## Required files in the private folder (Location is defined in the "directories.php")

 1. db.ini <br>